 Imperfections on the plates that hold the semi-transparent Lyot mask and the 4QPMs together with instrument flexure means that flat fields depend on the rotator angle.
 The template NACO_coro_cal_NightCalib allows one to take nighttime flat fields immediately after coronagraphic data have been taken.
-We strongly recommend that these calibrations be taken for the said masks.
+We strongly recommend that these calibrations be taken for the said masks if one wants more than the one pair of on-off images taken during acquisition.
 Nighttime flat fields with the fully opaque masks are not needed.
 These flats are taken without the mask.

-Given the low transmissivity of the semi-transparent spot, it is practically impossible to normalise the response of the spot relative to the response outside it, i.e. absolute flatfielding inside the spot is very difficult.
+Given the low transmissivity of the semi-transparent spot, it is practically impossible to normalise the response of the spot relative to the response outside it, i.e. absolute flat fielding inside the spot is very difficult.
 One can remove the pixel-to-pixel sensitivity variations by using a flat that is taken without the coronagraphic plate, but this kind of flat does not remove dust/features that are on the plate.